Statistical mechanical evaluation of spread spectrum watermarking model with image restoration: computer simulations

 The posterior probability of the original image $\boldsymbol{f}$ given the tampered image $\boldsymbol{r}$ is given by

-An exact solution of the 2D Ising model has not been obtained by the replica method yet.
+Although the replica method can be applied to a certain 2D Ising model with diluted random connections by using a mean field approximation \cite{EdwardsAnderson1975}, the exact treatment of the 2D Ising model is technically difficult and the replica method does not yield the accurate assessment.
 We therefore evaluate its performance by computer simulations.
-Figure~\ref{fig:SN_BER_2DI} shows the bit error rates $\mathrm{BER}(m)$ and $\mathrm{BER}(R)$ for the 2D Ising model.
-The parameters $\alpha$ and $\sigma^2$ are set to the true value $\alpha=\alpha_0$ and $\sigma^2=\sigma_0^2$. $\mathrm{BER}(R)$ for images are slightly influenced by the embedding rate $\beta$ under the fixed parameter $\alpha$.
+Since we can see the continuous structure in Fig.~\ref{fig:2DIsingSample}, the image size in the 2D Ising model is $256\times256$ pixels unlike ones of the infinite range model.
+The images are divided into $256$ blocks, whose size is $256$ pixels per a block.
+So, the spread code length is $N=256$.
+Figure~\ref{fig:SN_BER_2DI} shows the bit error rates $\mathrm{BER}_m$ and $\mathrm{BER}_R$ for the 2D Ising model.
+The parameters $\alpha$ and $\sigma^2$ are set to the true value $\alpha=\alpha_0$ and $\sigma^2=\sigma_0^2$.
+The BERs are averaged over all blocks. $\mathrm{BER}_R$ for the images are slightly influenced by the embedding rate $\beta$ under the fixed parameter $\alpha$.

 Next, we evaluate the performance under the fixed embedding rate $\beta=0.25$.
-Figure~\ref{fig:SN_BER_beta} shows BERs for the smooth parameters $\alpha_0=0.2, 1.5$, and $10.0$. $\mathrm{BER}(m)$ for messages are slightly influenced by $\alpha$. $\mathrm{BER}(R)$ for images in cases of $\alpha_0>1$ are smaller than those of $\alpha=0.4$.
+Figure~\ref{fig:SN_BER_beta} shows BERs for the smooth parameters $\alpha_0=0.4, 1.5$, and $10.0$. $\mathrm{BER}_m$ for messages are slightly influenced by $\alpha$. $\mathrm{BER}_R$ for images in cases of $\alpha_0>1$ are smaller than those of $\alpha=0.4$.
 For large $\alpha_0=10$, phase transition may occure.

-Figure~\ref{fig:WMvsCDMA_2D} shows the bit error rate $\mathrm{BER}(m)$ for messages in both blind and informed decoders.
+Figure~\ref{fig:WMvsCDMA_2D} shows the bit error rate $\mathrm{BER}_m$ for messages in both blind and informed decoders.
 The embedding rates were $\beta=0.125, 0.5$, and $1.0$.
 Curved lines denote the theoretical values for the informed decoder.
 The blind decoder had just as good a performance as the informed decoder.
 That is, the blind decoder could successfully restore the image and estimate the messages.